gneu77/rx-signals/docs/rx-signals_start.md

 In addition to just combining all signals, there is additional logic in the `extendSetup` block, adding an effect to reset the page (of the PagingParameter) to `0` whenever the filter or the sorting changes.

-For the _EffectFactory_, we're using the `EffectSignalsFactory` that comes with _rx-signals_ and that will be explained in more detail in the next sub-section of this document.
+Finally, to compose our _EffectFactory_, we're using the `EffectSignalsFactory` that comes with _rx-signals_ and that will be explained in more detail in the next sub-section of this document.

 Here is a generic function producing a _QueryWithResultFactory_:
 ```typescript